kjaleshire/kjaleshire.github.io/about.md

 permalink: /about/
 ---

-G'day!
-I'm Kyle Aleshire.
-I live in Austin, Texas with my wife and our animal menagerie (currently two cats, two [Sugar gliders](http://en.wikipedia.org/wiki/Sugar_glider) and various plants).
-We are a Christian couple and attend [OneChapel](http://www.onechapel.com) church.

-We moved from Anchorage, Alaska in 2013 looking for new adventures, hence "Thirty° South".
+Kyle Aleshire is a constantly curious software engineer living in Austin, Texas with his brilliant wife and animals.
+He and his wife moved from Anchorage, Alaska in 2013 looking for new adventures, hence "Thirty° South", and attend [OneChapel](http://www.onechapel.com) church.
+His current favorite thing in the world is [Rust](http://www.rust-lang.org).

-I am a self-taught programmer and fluent in Ruby, Javascript, C and SQL and have varying experiences in Java, Objective-C, Swift, Go and Elixir.
-My current technology crush is [Rust](http://www.rust-lang.org), Mozilla's new systems language that will rock your statically-typed world.

-In my spare time I read comics, tech books and the occasional sci-fi, fantasy or spy novel.
-I also play a mediocre bass guitar, piano and ukulele.

-This blog is a collection of my thoughts and experiences as a relative newcomer to the world of professional technology and I hope you glean some insight and wisdom from it.
+He is fluent in Ruby, Javascript & C and has been building web applications for the last few years.

-Feel free to contact me at [kjaleshire@gmail.com](mailto:kjaleshire@gmail.com) or [@kjaleshire](http://twitter.com/kjaleshire).
+Feel free to contact him at [kjaleshire@gmail.com](mailto:kjaleshire@gmail.com) or [@kjaleshire](http://twitter.com/kjaleshire).

-Happy coding!